-Place the flour and sugar in a medium bowl and mix well.
+- Place the flour and sugar in a medium bowl and mix well.
 Add the almond extract and mix with a spoon.
 Add the butter.
 Using a fork, cut the butter into flour mixture.
-Finally use your hands to bring the dough together.
-(Alternatively you can rub the butter and flour mixture with your fingertips.
+Finally, use your hands to bring the dough together.
+Alternatively, you can rub the butter and flour mixture with your fingertips.
 (If you want to make these steps with a mixer, first cream the butter and sugar, then add the almond extract and finally add the flour.)

 - Roll the dough into 20 gram balls-almost 1 tablespoon.
 Alternatively, as this recipe makes 28 cookies, you can divide the dough into 28 pieces and roll them into balls.
 Place the balls on the baking sheet.
-Evenly fatten the balls preferably with a measuring cup or with a flat-bottomed glass.
-If you perefer, you can use the palm of your hand.
+Evenly flatten the balls preferably with a measuring cup or with a flat-bottomed glass.
+If you prefer, you can use the palm of your hand.